Louth Derby: Derby history

-The first ever Louth Derby was played when Drogheda United were known as “Drogheda FC” back in 1963, in the first round of the now defunct Dublin City Cup, at Oriel Park on 16 August 1963.
+The first ever Louth Derby was played when Drogheda United were known as "Drogheda FC" back in 1963, in the first round of the now defunct Dublin City Cup, at Oriel Park on 16 August 1963.
 The game finished 4-3 to the home team, although Drogheda looked the more likely to pull off a shock result in their maiden outing before a goal from Dermot Cross in the 87th minute saw Dundalk through to the next round.
-3 months later, Dundalk hammered Drogheda 6-1 at Lourdes Stadium in the first league meeting between the neighbouring clubs, but around a year onwards, on 22 November 1964, Drogheda sought revenge and recorded their first ever win against Dundalk with a 3-1 victory at Oriel Park.
+Three months later, Dundalk hammered Drogheda 6-1 at Lourdes Stadium in the first league meeting between the neighbouring clubs, but around a year onwards, on 22 November 1964, Drogheda sought revenge and recorded their first ever win against Dundalk with a 3-1 victory at Oriel Park.

 In 1966, Drogheda United and Dundalk organised the first of a series of annual friendly matches, known as the Donegan Cup.
 The first of these was a two-legged encounter which Dundalk won 5-2 on aggregate.
 The fixture became an on-and-off event until 1984, when the teams began struggling to choose a date due to hectic fixture lists.

 During the 1971/72 season, Drogheda United made it to the final of the League of Ireland Shield, where they faced their county rivals but lost 5-0.
 To date, this remains the only time that Dundalk and Drogheda have competed in the final of a major competition.

-Dundalk enjoyed periods of success in the mid-to-late 70s, winning the league in both 1975/76 and 1978/79, but Drogheda adjusted well to life in the League of Ireland, recording a number of wins against them, including a 1-0 away win against the reigning champions in 1977.
-In fact, the Drogs went unbeaten in Louth Derbies in the league for three years, and on 4 February 1979, Drogheda won the last Louth derby at Lourdes Stadium 1-0, before moving to United Park later that year.
+Dundalk had periods of success in the mid-to-late 1970s, winning the league in both 1975/76 and 1978/79, but Drogheda adjusted well to life in the League of Ireland, recording a number of wins against them, including a 1-0 away win against the reigning champions in 1977.
+In fact, Drogheda went unbeaten in Louth derbies in the league for three years, and on 4 February 1979, Drogheda won the last Louth derby at Lourdes Stadium 1-0, before moving to United Park later that year.
 Dundalk ended this run by winning 2-0 in the first derby held at United Park.

 The longest unbeaten period in the fixture was enjoyed by Dundalk, when they failed to lose in 23 in all competitions for over 9 years between 4 December 1983 and 5 August 1993, a period in which they won five major trophies, including two league titles and an FAI Cup.
 The streak was ended by Drogheda who won 1-0 at Oriel Park on 26 August 1993.